- Cheapest non-owner car insurance companies in Wisconsin

 Non-owner car insurance in Wisconsin by age and gender

-Below are the average Wisconsin rates for non-owner car insurance based on age and gender.
+Here are the average Wisconsin non-owner car insurance rates by age and gender.

 Age group | Female | Male |